code42/axiomatic/docs/adr/0001-enabling-configuration-repo-access.md

 * Good, because the keys are securely stored in the centralized Vault making rotation easy
 * Bad, because it increases the work to set up a configuration repo (create the SSH key, add it to the GitHub repo, add it to Vault)
 * Bad, because it requires Axiomatic to have knowledge of deploy keys and access to Vault
+* Good/Bad, because a deploy key can only provide limited write access to a repo
+* Good/Bad, because a deploy key does not provide any GitHub API access

 ### Nomad Retrieves Deployment Keys from Vault